 Your state residency decides your need to pay state taxes; every state has different rules on residency.
-Though the criteria vary, the following are the key traits that usually characterize state residency:
+Though the criteria vary, the following are the key traits that usually characterize state residency: For more information on specific state residency criteria and taxation, click here.

 Earned Income is any revenue you obtain from a job or personal services.
 It is the money you make while completing responsibilities or labor.
 The IRS defines earned income as wages, salaries, tips, and other kinds of compensation received in exchange for labor.
 Earned income consists of several major components, including: Earned income also includes […]